RaphaelHartmann/WienR/README.md

 # WienR
-Calculation of the partial derivatives of the PDF and CDF of the Wiener diffusion model
+*R* package for the calculation of the partial derivatives of the PDF and CDF of the Wiener drift diffusion model

 # Description